 - Lie them over your thighs on their tummy.
 Roll them gently from side to side.

 One of the really nice things that you can do for a baby with colic is to use some massage techniques that support and massage the abdomen, which is often really hard and uncomfortable in a baby with colic.
-Our online courses includes a full demonstration of a baby massage to help alleviate colic that has been endorsed by a paediatric physiotherapist.
+Our online courses include a full demonstration of a baby massage to help alleviate colic that has been endorsed by a paediatric physiotherapist.

 It is better to see a proper demonstration of these techniques or take your baby along to a baby massage class so that you become confident and know how to massage your baby safely.